The next town I’m reviewing as part of my lazy weekend guide to the stunning Australian South Coast is Ulladulla.

 Mollymook Beach, a 5-minute drive, is one of the most famous south coast beaches with golden sands, crystal clear waters, family-friendly facilities, great coffee, and casual dining options.
 This beach stretches for 2km and is perfect for swimming, snorkeling, body surfing, surfing, or a lazy beach stroll.
 Once all this is done there are some quality cafés to enjoy some excellent fish and chips.

 Cupitt’s Estate is an award-winning boutique winery, microbrewery, fromagerie, and restaurant all in one and a must if you’re into fine dining, wine, or a general foodie.
 Cupitt’s Estate also offers boutique accommodation for up to four people in the vineyard so you can enjoy the wine and dine experience to the max.

 3. Bannisters by the sea

-If you’re into seafood and wine, Rick Stein’s Bannisters by the sea is a high quality dining experience with a stunning view over the ocean.
-It also features in house spa and a cocktail bar by the pool with a relaxed feel.
+If you’re into seafood and wine, Rick Stein’s Bannisters by the sea is a high-quality dining experience with a stunning view over the ocean.
+It also features an in-house spa and a cocktail bar by the pool with a relaxed feel.

 4. Learn to surf at Narrawallee Beach